SyncholisticMG/gh/chapter2/workspace.md

 their tribe and nation.
 Men build an archive of experiences that can stay manifested through space and time in which lineages in the unseen can start planning lives through the infrastructure created through that urge of manifestation.
 Men meet their sexual peak energies around the age 18 whereas women reach their peak in their 30s.
-This is why it is important for that infrastructure in the unseen to be planned for.
+This is why it's important for that infrastructure in the unseen to be planned for.
 That has also been manipulated by DNA Farming.
-Once again if natural birthing weren’t manipulated the way it is most pregnancies would be a 18 to 24 months.
+Once again if natural birthing weren’t manipulated the way it's most pregnancies would be a 18 to 24 months.
 In some instances,
 depending on the soul it can be up to five years.
 The umbilical cord wouldn’t be cut off sometimes for months.